Farata/angular2typescript/README.md

 jspm install
 ```

-You'll need an HTTP serter.
+You'll need an HTTP server.
 For example, you can install a simple HTTP server by runing the following command:

 ```
 npm install http-server -g